TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 ls()
 ```

-RStudio provides very confortble working environment and enables you to monitor your list of objects in the **Environment** panel window in the top right corner.
+RStudio provides very comfortable working environment and enables you to monitor your list of objects in the **Environment** panel window in the top right corner.

 ![Red variant](/day1/UseR/images/Environment_Panel.png?width=20pc)